 Visa, MasterCard, and Discover credit cards may now be used to pay your taxes.
-A nonrefundable convenience fee of 2.45% of the payment amount is charged on each credit card payment.
-The convenience fee is automatically calculated and added to your payment amount.
+A nonrefundable convenience fee of 2.45% of the payment amount is charged on is automatically calculated and added to your payment amount.
+The convenience fee payment amount.